Introduction to IoT: Key Technologies of IoT

 \subsection{Hardware Platforms}

-The major components of an IoT system are devices attached with sensors or wearable devices which are used to data collection.
+The major components of an IoT system are devices attached to sensors or wearable devices that are used for data collection.
 Therefore, various types of hardware platforms are used in order to build these sensor devices.
-Several key points need to be considered before selecting the hardware platforms such as what is the purpose of the IoT device, what kind of connectivity it requires and so on.
+Several key points need to be considered before selecting the hardware platforms, such as the purpose of the IoT device or the type of connectivity it requires.

-Two most accessible and popular hardware platforms are Raspberry Pi and Arduino.
-Raspberry Pi is a Linux based single board computer whereas Arduino makes different microcontrollers, open-source development tools, kits, and software.
-Both of them have strong data acquisition, processing ans storage capabilities and and provide both wireless and wired connectivity.
-However, in terms of power management Arduino is superior than Raspberry Pi because Raspberry Pi does not contain sleep or suspend modes for power utilization but Arduino does \cite{maggie2021best}.
-Intel has developed several development boards named Intel Galileo Gen and Intel Edison which uses Arduino IDE as development environment.
-Beagle Bone Black is a small sized Linux based board designed to build powerful IoT devices.
-Other than these platforms there are several other hardware platforms present in the markets such as Electric Imp 003, ARM mbed NXP LPC1768, WiPy and LoPy boards by Pycom company and many more \cite{ray2018survey}.
+The two most accessible and popular hardware platforms are the Raspberry Pi and Arduino.
+Both of them have strong data acquisition, processing, and storage capabilities and provide both wireless and wired connectivity.
+However, in terms of power management, Arduino is superior to Raspberry Pi because Raspberry Pi does not contain sleep or suspend modes for power utilization, while Arduino does \cite{maggie2021best}.
+Intel Galileo Gen and Intel Edison are examples of using an Arduino IDE.